 No-choice assays were conducted in a climate-controlled lab closet maintained at 26°C. Assays were conducted on a wire shelving unit which allowed the testing arena to be lit both from above and below.
 Three Smith-Victor Digilight fixtures (Smith-Victor Corporation, Bartlett, IL) were used with three Azlo (Akces Media LLC dba ALZO Digital, Bethel, CT) full-spectrum CFL bulbs per light fixture (100-240 volts, 60 Hz, color temp 5500K CRI 91, 750 lumens, 15 watts).
-Two lights were placed with their light sources 35 cm above the testing arena and the light was softened with a diffusion material.
+Two lights were placed with their light sources 35 cm above the testing arena and the light was softened with a sheet of diffusion material (Rosco Laboratories Inc., Stamford, CT).
 The remaining light fixture was placed so that its light source was 45 cm below the testing arena and was softened with diffusion material as well.
 Illuminance was 3600 lx at the surface of the arena (Sekonic L-308DC-U Light Meter, Sekonic Corporation, Tokyo, Japan).

 The observation arena (Fig. 1) was modeled after the design described by Liu et al. (2004), but modified to use leaflets of intact, potted plants as in Butler et al. (2011).
 This permitted us to observe the psyllids with minimal interference to plant physiology and avoided altering plant volatiles or chemical defenses that might be activated by damaging plant tissues (Klingler et al. 2005).
 A recording arena was formed by sandwiching a panel of glass, a wetted filter paper, a leaf and a piece of Plastazote polyethylene foam (Zotefoams Inc., Croydon, UK) with a circular opening cut in the center (28 mm diameter).
 The arena was held together with two clips.
 This arena was then suspended by a suction cup held by an adjustable burette clamp, allowing the psyllid access to the lower (abaxial) surface of the leaf.
 We used leaves from the upper canopy of the plants for trials.
 The filter paper was discarded between observations to avoid cross contamination.
 The glass pane and foam were replaced with each new plant and washed and dried at 90°C before reuse to prevent potential volatile accumulation.
 Recordings were done with a L3CMOS C-mount USB camera and ToupView recording software (L3CMOS14000KPA, Hangzhou ToupTek Photonics Co., Ltd, Hangzhou, Zhejiang, China).